Eliot-Roxbergh/Eliot-Roxbergh.github.io/posts/GPL_compliance.md

 Therefore, one needs to be careful when claiming a license is compatible with GPL, possibly even if the license is listed as compatible by the FSF [p.
 160, 1].
 It is due to this clause, that GPLv3 code cannot be included in Apache projects, while the opposite (i.e. Apache code in GPLv3 projects) is allowed [4].

-Comment; GPLv2 and GPLv3 are not compatible.
+Comment: GPLv2 and GPLv3 are not compatible.
 However, as it should be explicitly stated that _"GPL version 2 or any later version"_ can be used, the user or developer can decide which version to follow.
 As far as I understand, this has nothing to do with license compatibility but rather a type of multi-licensing.

 #### License Compatibility - Example of Use: